asgardeo/asgardeo-auth-react-sdk/README.md

 The component takes three props, namely `fallback`, `onSignIn`, and `overrideSignIn`.
 The `fallback` prop is used to render a fallback component during sign in.
 The `onSignIn` prop is used to pass a callback function that will be called after signing in.
 The `overrideSignIn` prop is used to specify a function that will be called to initiate the sign-in flow.
 By default, the `signIn` method is used to initiate the sign-in flow.

+Use this if you want to sign-in a user on app load.
+This component renders its children if a user is authenticated.
+Otherwise, it initiates the sign-in flow.

 #### Example
 ```TypeScript
 <SecureApp fallback={ <Loader /> } onSignIn{ ()=> { history.push("/home") } } >